ElCapor/gta4-patterns/readme.md

 keystone-engine
 ```

+# TODO
+[ ] -> Port all functions from Pattern.py into Eyestep class when it's full working

+[ ] -> Write the aob test framework

+[ ] -> Write a web server to see results in direct

 # FAQ
 - Why is versions folder empty ?
     <br>Cuz i don't want to go in jail yet, you can easily find all the versions on the internet by extracting patches from a website like this one https://community.pcgamingwiki.com/files/file/1054-grand-theft-auto-iv-patch-6/